 CBD is short for cannabidiol.
 It is derived from both the marijuana (cannabis) plant and its cousin, the hemp plant.
 CBD taken from either plant does not make you “high.”
 Unlike THC (tetrahydrocannabinol), the psychoactive substance in marijuana that does induce a high, CBD does not lend itself to dependence or abuse.
 And thus far, no permanent harmful effects of CBD have been found.

-Although CBD is extremely promising in the fight against epilepsy, pain, insomnia, and anxiety, beware of claims that cannabidiol is a cure for cancer.
-There is currently limited clinical evidence to support these claims but plenty of anecdotal evidence with personal success stories from CBD everywhere.
+Although CBD is extremely promising in the fight against epilepsy, pain, insomnia, and anxiety, beware of claims that cannabidiol is a cure for everything.

-Despite its potential for healing, in limited instances CBD has been linked to: nausea, fatigue, diarrhea, reduced appetite, and irritability.
+Despite its potential for healing, in limited instances, CBD has been linked to some mild side effects: nausea, fatigue, diarrhea, reduced appetite, and irritability.
 It can also interfere with blood-thinning medications and increase levels of other medications in your body.
 As of yet, the FDA does not regulate the purity, effectiveness, or safety of CBD (except in Epidiolex), as it is considered a supplement instead of a medication.
-So for now, there is no way to know what is in the CBD you purchase and no specific dose has been officially agreed upon as safe.

 CBD Hemp Oil: What It Is, How It's Made, and What It's Good For